SymfonyCasts/sfcon2018/README.md

 # SymfonyCon 2018 Lisbon Conference Videos

 Well hi there!
-This repository holds the code and script for the [SymfonyCon 2018 Lisbon Conference Videos](https://symfonycasts.com/screencast/symfonycon2018) course on SymfonyCasts.
+This repository holds the script for the [SymfonyCon 2018 Lisbon Conference Videos](https://symfonycasts.com/screencast/symfonycon2018) course on SymfonyCasts.

 ## Have Ideas, Feedback or an Issue?